Online NP Programs in New Jersey: Guide to Top Schools

 What is an accelerated nurse practitioner program?

-An accelerated nurse practitioner program is a special NP program that can help you finish your studies faster.
+An accelerated nurse practitioner program is a special NP program that permits multiple classes at one time so you can finish your studies faster.
 Some universities offer online accelerated NP programs for nursing professionals who have earned an associate or bachelor’s degree.

-Students in these programs can earn a master’s degree or doctorate in nursing in a shorter amount of time than a typical NP program.
+Students in accelerated NP programs can earn a master’s degree or doctorate in nursing in a shorter amount of time than those enrolled in a traditional NP program.
 This is accomplished through transfer credits, fewer general education requirements, and an aggressive learning timeline.
 Accelerated program graduates still need to be certified in New Jersey after they have earned the degree.

-Once you graduate from your master’s degree or doctoral program, you can apply to be a nurse practitioner through the New Jersey Division of Consumer Affairs.
-There are requirements beyond graduation that you must meet, including a valid New Jersey RN license, proof of your degree, and a background check and fingerprinting session.
+Once you graduate from your master’s degree or doctoral program, you can apply to be a nurse practitioner through the New Jersey Division of Consumer Affairs / Board of Nursing.
+Application requirements include:

 Lastly, you’ll need to think about renewal of your New Jersey NP license every two years.
 The state consumer affairs group also requires 30 continuing education credits.